Trujillo Alto, Puerto Rico

 Laid Back Town

-The municipality of Trujillo Alto is located in the northern part of Puerto Rico.
-It is bordered by San Juan on the north and west, by Caguas and Gurabo on the south and by Carolina on the east.
-It is part of the northern coastal plain and the karst zone.
-The vegetation is typical of tropical humid forests.
-Trujillo Alto is mostly hilly and the region is humid.
+The municipality of Trujillo Alto is located in the northern region of Puerto Rico.
+It borders San Juan to the north and west, Caguas and Gurabo to the south, and Carolina to the east.
+It is part of the Northern Coastal Plain and the karst zone.
+The terrain of Trujillo Alto consists mainly of humid hills.
+Its vegetation is typical of tropical rainforests.

-In an effort to preserve rural traditions, the municipality recently began an initiative to create a new musical form, the “seis trujillano“.
-The verses recorded for the first of these folk songs allude to the neighborhoods, traditions, customs and culture of Trujillo Alto.
-The municipality is also the site of the a young folksingers school.
+In an effort to preserve rural traditions, the municipality recently launched a new musical initiative: the “Seis Trujillano.”
+The décimas recorded for the first Seis Trujillano reference the neighborhoods, traditions, customs, and culture of Trujillo Alto.
+The town also houses the headquarters of the Escuela de Niños Trovadores.

-Trujillo Alto is the site of an important reservoir that supplies water to various surrounding towns.
-The Carraízo dam, built in 1954, also provides the principal source of water for the metropolitan area.
+Trujillo Alto has an important reservoir that supplies water to several surrounding towns.
+The Carraízo Dam, built in 1954, also serves as the primary water source for the metropolitan area.

 Located on the north coast it borders San Juan on the north, Caguas and Gurabo on the south, San Juan on the west and Carolina on the east.